shivannis/xandr-docs-public/xandr-docs/invest/video-ad-pod-report.md

 ms.date: 10/28/2023
 ---

-# Microsoft Invest - Video ad pod report
+# Microsoft Invest - Video Ad Pod report

 > [!NOTE]
 > This report is deprecated in August, 2023.